gusutabopb/aioinflux/docs/usage.rst

    The contents of the returns JSON blob are not checked for errors.
 3) ``dataframe``: Parses the result into a Pandas dataframe or a dictionary of dataframes.
    See :ref:`Retrieving DataFrames` for details.
-4) ``iterable``: Wraps the JSON response in a :class:`~aioinflux.iterutils.InfluxDBResult` or :class:`~aioinflux.iterutils.InfluxDBChunkedResult` object.
-   This object main purpose is to facilitate iteration of data.
-   See :ref:`Iterating responses` for details.

 The output format for can be switched on-the-fly by changing the ``output`` attribute: